 Related Post: Forever & Always Painted Wall Art »

 Finally, I decided to paint a heart around the letters.
 I could have done this before painting the letters but my heart border ended up being a last-minute embellishment.
 I just painted around the painted lettering using a watered-down light blue paint, allowing some of the wood distressing to show through.

-Overall I am very happy with my homemade wood Have a Happy Heart sign and I know I’ll enjoy having this on my wall for many years to come!
-I used dusty aqua paint, a classic color in my home decor pallet.
+Overall, I am very happy with my homemade wood wall art.
+I know I’ll enjoy using this wall art as part of our home decor for many years to come!
+I used dusty aqua paint, a classic color in my home decorating color pallet.
 The pink and orange painted letters really pop out and add a cheerful element to the encouraging reminder.
-Happy hearts are important for happy families, content kids, and nurturing mommies too!
+Cultivating a happy heart is important for our whole family!

 Hi, I’m Katie!
 I live with my husband and 3 kids in beautiful Coeur d’Alane, Idaho.
 I love Jesus, coffee, DIY projects, photography, homeschooling my kids, traveling, and serving people.
 I’ve previously worked as a graphic designer, web designer, journalist and barista.
 I started Create.
 Play.
 Travel. to share some of our creative projects and family adventures.
 I hope you enjoy the highlights of our creative family life!